-Bankrate’s insurance editorial team analyzed top providers to find the best choices for individual circumstances.
-Below, we outline why Allstate, Erie, Farmers, Nationwide and State Farm made our list.
+Bankrate’s insurance editorial team analyzed top car insurance providers to find the best choices for individual circumstances.
+Below, we outline why USAA, Clearcover, State Farm, Geico and Travelers made our list.

 Best full coverage auto insurance

-State Farm is a big name in the insurance world because of its size and options.
-This insurer’s policy add-ons like rental car insurance are helpful for people on the go.
+State Farm, as the largest auto insurer by market share, is well-known and trusted by many drivers.
+Although it doesn’t have as many policy add-ons as some other top companies, it does offer coverage options like rental car insurance and rideshare coverage.
 For policyholders under 25, State Farm offers a Steer Clear discount program that may reduce monthly premiums for completing a driving course, which can help to offset the often higher cost of insurance for younger drivers.
-The State Farm mobile app allows you to submit claims, get new quotes and view your insurance profile.
-The company also offers a 24/7 customer service helpline.
+The provider’s mobile app also allows you to submit claims, get new quotes and view your insurance profile.

 Learn more: State Farm Insurance review